larryaasen/tide/packages/tide_kit/README.md

 **Panel**: A panel is part of a workbench and displays the content.

-**Quick Input**:  A way to gather user input, either by entering text or selecting an option.
+**Quick Input**:  A way to gather user input, either by entering text or selecting an option from a list.

 **Registry**: A registry is a collection of objects that can be retrieved by a class Type.